Day (7½ months)

 This course introduces the medical assisting student to pharmacology.
 It continues with methods of administration of medications.
 Mathematical computations of pharmaceutical measurements and calculations are also introduced.
 Medical assisting students discuss a variety of medications and their common usage.
 Prerequisite: None

 MA102 (60 hours)

-This course gives students an introduction to patient relations in the medical office.
+This course gives medical assisting students an introduction to patient relations in the medical office.
 Medical law and ethics are discussed.
 Communication skills are emphasized while students learn to interact with physicians, other allied health professionals, and patients.
-Students learn proper telephone techniques and how to schedule appointments.
+Medical assisting students learn proper telephone techniques and how to schedule appointments.
 Prerequisite: None

 Urinalysis, Microbiology, Emergencies, Diagnostic Tests, and Rehabilitation